danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/1_-_Chapter_1__The_AI-Enhanced_Human (1).md

 > "Create an engaging quarterly sales report that highlights my achievements, includes graphics, and sets the stage for my upcoming interviews."

 > **WHAT SHE GOT:**
 Her ChatGPT-generated report flowed like a passionate sales pitch, seamlessly mixing statistics with storytelling.
-It not only featured bold graphs of her sales figures but also laid out her strategy in a way that would impress even Miranda, the company's perfectionist CEO.
+It not only featured bold graphs of her sales figures but also laid out her strategy in a way that would impress even Eleanor, the company's perfectionist CEO.
 Shari knew she had crafted a masterpiece, and she was ready to present it.

 Simultaneously, across the hall at DriftLoaf, Greg and his crew were organizing their own awards for "Most Enhanced Employee," but the heart of the competition lay with an intern named Tyler.
 Tyler had a curious habit of skipping the regular rounds of paperwork and office duties -- opting instead for a "remote engagement" with his couch and a subscription to four streaming services.
 But in a twist straight out of office lore, Tyler was nominated -- and, shockingly, promoted.